 Beginner guide to keeping corals in your marine aquarium is essential

-The dream of keeping beautiful coral tank at home might be one of the main reason why you started on this hobby.
+The dream of keeping a beautiful coral tank at home might be one of the main reason why you started on this hobby.
 This beginner guide to keeping corals in your marine aquarium is essential for you, if you are keen on setting up a marine tank and start keeping corals, but if you are totally new to this there is some tips and guide to help you along.

 What are the corals that are good for beginners to keep when they are new to reefing?

-This is a question that is sure to be asked by people who are setting up a marine tank and want to keep corals in this marine aquarium of theirs.
-But the good news is that there are some species of corals that are available for beginners and these corals can be very affordable, easy to look after and hardy too which mainly come from the Large Polyp Stony Corals and Soft corals.
+The good news is that there are some species of corals that are available for beginners and these corals can be very affordable, easy to look after and hardy too which mainly come from the Large Polyp Stony Corals and Soft corals.

 These corals for beginner give immense beauty, while at the same time requiring a minimum effort on the part of the person wanting to set them up and look after such a treasure possession.
 However, the basic requirement of maintaining the water parameter and not overstocking your tank is a must.

 Here are a few corals that are ideal for beginners to use when they are just getting into reefing…

 Also called corallimorphs, they are corals that are very soft.
 Actually it is very hard to understand why they are called Mushrooms because they do not look like mushrooms – or anything near to them.
 But, when they move about or when they stretch in an attempt to get near to light, they do so by extending themselves on a stalk that will remain attached.
 It is at this time that they do appear to resemble a mushroom.